Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null can the mixing tube be reused? will running acetone through mixing tube prolong its usable life?
+Q: can the mixing tube be reused? will running acetone through mixing tube prolong its usable life?

 3 years ago